 Christopher Wilson; BArch, MA, PhD

 Dr. Christopher S. Wilson teaches architecture and design history at Ringling College of Art and Design.
-He has been a board member of the Sarasota Architectural Foundation since 2012 and currently serves as Board Chair.
+He has been a board member of the Sarasota Architectural Foundation since 2012 and served as its Board Chair.

 Originally from Philadelphia, PA, Wilson earned a bachelor’s degree in architecture from Temple University, a Master of Arts degree from The Architectural Association, London, England, and a Ph.D. from Middle East Technical University in Ankara, Turkey.
 Before entering the world of academia, Wilson worked as an architect in Philadelphia, Berlin, and London, and is registered with the Royal Institute of British Architects (RIBA).